What animals will you see on a visit to the Zoo during the off-season?

 - Prairie dogs will remain on exhibit.
 They may choose to stay underground in extreme winter conditions but will likely be out regularly throughout the winter.

 Polar Bear Watch

-- Ravens, arctic foxes, and bald eagle will remain on exhibit.
+- Ravens, arctic fox, and bald eagle will remain on exhibit.

-- Penguin Encounters are available all year round – NEW!
+- Penguin Encounters are available all year round – PLUS!
 Gift an Encounter.

 - Pink-backed pelicans and white-breasted cormorants will remain on exhibit as weather allows.

 - Red-crested pochards will remain on exhibit in the African Aviary, blue duikers and all other birds are off exhibit for the season.

 - The Chimpanzee Forest will remain open and guests will see chimps, colobus monkeys, lemurs, and Panamanian golden frogs indoors.
 Several chimp groups will rotate through the indoor chimp habitat, so Baby chimp Lola and mother Bunny will be regularly viewable but may not be out every day.

 - The Giraffe House will remain open and giraffe and okapi can be viewed indoors.
 Due to potential heat loss in the building, if the temperature drops too low, the building may need to be closed early.

 - Flamingos will be on exhibit throughout the winter and are typically not affected by colder weather.